What happens if there's a shortage of flu vaccines?

 The Scottish Government is encouraging everyone who is eligible to get vaccinated.

-Why can't I get the flu vaccine from my GP practice?
+Will I get the flu vaccine at my GP practice?

-This year, delivering the flu vaccine is the responsibility of NHS health boards and Health and Social Care Partnerships.
+This year, flu appointments are being organised by local NHS health boards and Health and Social Care Partnerships.

 The challenge is to deliver the best local vaccination programme we can while still taking precautions against coronavirus infection for staff and patients.